Our Staff

 Tom Schuster, Chapter Director

-Tom started with Sierra Club's Beyond Coal campaign 2012, after having served as the first Sustainability Officer at the City of Las Cruces, NM.
+Tom started with Sierra Club's Beyond Coal campaign in 2012, after having served as the first Sustainability Officer at the City of Las Cruces, NM.
 He studied ecology and energy policy in college and works to limit pollution from power plants and promote clean energy policies.
 He enjoys hiking and biking with his two kids around Johnstown and the Laurel Highlands.

 Sarah Corcoran, Deputy Director

-Growing up in a tiny rural community in the Poconos made for some interesting adventures outdoors at an early age and Sarah has taken that love of nature with her throughout the years, receiving her BS in environmental science and using her knowledge to assume multiple environmental education, outreach and organizational roles.
-She is excited to continue working folks in NEPA and other communities across the state, to further educate Pennsylvanians on ways they can save their beautiful spaces through her position as Deputy Director of Programs | Conservation Program Manager.
-Sarah loves re-selling vintage toys, hiking, reading, watching anime, and spending time with her family.
+Growing up in a tiny rural community in the Poconos made for some interesting adventures outdoors at an early age.
+Sarah has taken that love of nature with her throughout the years.
+Over time she has worn many hats, including environmental education, outreach, and organizational roles.
+She is excited to continue working with folks in NEPA and other communities across the state to further educate Pennsylvanians on ways they can save their beautiful spaces.
+Sarah loves re-selling vintage toys, playing in her garden with her chickens, geeking out to a good anime, video game, or book, and spending time with her family.

-Chantal Mulenga, Administrative Assistant
+Chantal Mulenga, Associate Organizer

 Emily Abendroth, Program Manager - Philly Climate Works

-Emily Abendroth grew up in a tiny town of 600 people located near the Canadian border in New York state.
+Emily Abendroth grew up in a tiny town of 600 people near the Canadian border in New York state.
 She spent almost twenty years teaching literature, poetry, and writing courses to undergraduate and graduate students across the Northeast and has her own committed writing/poetry practice.
 She has been involved in organizing against mass incarceration for decades and is a founding member of the Coalition to Abolish Death By Incarceration (CADBI) and LifeLines: Voices Against the Other Death Penalty.
 She has witnessed firsthand how our society's long-standing inequities -- such as the pervasive lack of healthcare access, structural racism, education disparities, mass incarceration, reproductive injustice, and a paucity of investment in public infrastructures -- are exacerbated and multiplied by the climate crisis within an extractive economy.
-For these reasons and more, she is especially excited for how her new position at Philly Climate Works allows her to collaborate with others in connecting the struggles for social and climate justice.
+For these reasons and more, she is especially excited about how her position at Philly Climate Works allows her to collaborate with others in connecting the struggles for social and climate justice.
 She loves to swim, bike, grow veggies, watch esoteric cinema, peer at marine life with admiration and wonder, and constantly learn new things.

 Qiyam Ansari, Western Pennsylvania Field Organizer